lasher-r/motosense/Process/README.md

  *  Multiplexing the IR sensors.
  *  Adding a DAC.
+ *  Add a button to select output.

 ### Next:

-Add a button to select output.
+JST connections to the displays.

 ## Multiplexing the IR sensors.

 The [ir sensor](https://www.adafruit.com/product/1748) I got is an I2C device which makes things easy to wire up.
-Just power the sensor, connect the I2C pins and add pull up resistors and your done.
+Just power the sensor, connect the I2C pins and add pull up resistors and you're done.
 The only hard part is making sure you know what pin is what, there's a little tab to help orientate the sensor.

 The code is straightforward: